CUFA offers awards to recognize the contributions to research in the social studies education. CUFA currently offers three awards:

 Dan Krutka, University of North Texas

-Christine Rogers Stanton, Missouri State University
+Christine Rogers Stanton, Montana State University

 Travis Seay, University of Florida

 Avner Segall, Michigan State University

 CUFA Awards Ad Hoc Committee

 In the summer of 2019, the following members served on an ad hoc committee to revise and update the CUFA Awards process and call for nomination documents.

 Cathy Brant (University of South Carolina)

 Rebecca Cooper Geller (University of California, Los Angeles)